 What is a Castor Oil Pack?

-If you would like a pack, here is the one that I use with myself and my patients.
-I’ve created it to make this once messy treatment easy.
-Click here to get yours!
+If you would like a pack, here is the one that I personally use for myself and my patients!

 2. PH of our Digestive Tract is VITAL for Balance